Papa Louie: 2004–2006: Early years and web design

 Matt Neff and Tony Solary were two digital arts students at the Cleveland Institute of Art.
-During their time at college, they made The Mawglin: Rise of the Half-Breed, a side-scrolling role-playing game, and worked with a few clients such as Donley's, a construction company and the Cleveland Museum of Art.
+During their time at college, they made The Mawglin: Rise of the Half-Breed, a side-scrolling role-playing game, and worked with clients such as Donley's, a construction company and the Cleveland Museum of Art.

-After graduation, Neff and Solary wanted to make a digital design company, and so they founded Flipline Interactive Design Studios (shortened to Flipline IDS) in May 2004.
+After graduation, Neff and Solary wanted to make a digital design company, and founded Flipline Interactive Design Studios (shortened to Flipline IDS) in May 2004.
 It initially focused on web animation and web design, while continuing to work with clients.
 Their first product was an unreleased television series set in Antarctica, named Freezing Pointe.
 Jurgen Faust said about its creation, "Neff and Solary made more money than they paid tuition".
 He also said that they were capable of making a business before they started.

 The name Flipline was decided in college while trying to find a name that rhymes with "design" and had a .com domain that was not taken.
-Initially, Neff and Solary wanted to use the name "Flipline Design", but they forwent this idea after graduation because it was too rhyme-y.
+Initially, Neff and Solary wanted to use the name "Flipline Design", but they forwent this idea after graduation because it "sounded a little too rhyme-y."

 Other personal projects made by them during this time include 555 Modified, a clothing shop for punk rock bands and FlipChat, a messaging service.
 They also went under the trade name of Frozen Dinner Studios.

 On February 28, 2005, Neff and Solary legally established Flipline IDS LLC.

 2006–2020: Papa Louie and online games

 In 2006, Flipline discontinued Freezing Pointe and started releasing Adobe Flash games.
 Their first games were Guppy Guard Express and Meteor Blastor.
-Later that year, they made Papa Louie: When Pizzas Attack!, starting the Papa Louie series.
-In 2007, they completely moved away from web design and officially transitioned to just Flash games.
+Later that year, they released Papa Louie: When Pizzas Attack!, starting the Papa Louie series.
+In 2007, Flipline completely moved away from web design and officially transitioned to strictly creating Flash games.

-In 2018, Flipline launched their last Adobe Flash web game, Papa's Scooperia.
+In 2018, Flipline launched their last web game to run on Adobe Flash, Papa's Scooperia.
 In 2020, they moved away from the Adobe Flash platform when Adobe announced its discontinuation.

 2019–present: Focus on mobile and PC games

 In 2019, Flipline announced that they would stop making "HD" games, as their "To Go!" games could be played on both small and large screen sizes from then on.

-In 2023, Flipline released their first game on Steam, Papa's Freezeria Deluxe.
-The next year, they remastered their original Gameria, making Papa's Pizzeria Deluxe.
+The studio expanded into the PC market in 2023 with the release of Papa's Freezeria Deluxe on Steam, a reimagining of the 2011 title that incorporated features from later games such as custom worker creation and seasonal holidays.
+In November 2024, following the launch of Papa's Paleteria To Go!, they remastered their original Gameria, releasing Papa's Pizzeria Deluxe.
+After the May 2025 release of the crafting-focused sequel Jacksmith: Weapons and Warriors, Flipline announced Papa's Mocharia Deluxe in April 2026.
+Released on June 2, 2026, this version represents the first 'Deluxe' adaption of a previously mobile-exclusive Gameria.